DePauw offers financial support to students pursuing research, scholarship and creative activities during the academic year and the summer.

-Students who wish to attend a professional conference, but have not been accepted to present may apply for funding to help with travel, housing and meals from the Hubbard Center Pre-Professional Development Fund.
+Note: Students who wish to attend a professional conference, but have not been accepted to present may apply for funding to help with travel, housing and meals from the Hubbard Center or the Hartman Center.

 Student Research or Creative Projects

 Students pursue research and creative projects as part of their senior seminars, in independent study classes, as part of an off-campus study program, and as part of the summer research program.
-Students also pursue competitive opportunities off campus during their academic career and after graduation., the
+Students also pursue competitive opportunities off campus during their academic career and after graduation.

 Upperclass students can engage in 8-10 week collaborative research with faculty members during the summer.
 Faculty members submit an application for a Student-Faculty Summer Research Grant.
 Students are selected by faculty members and are expected to submit a statement as part of that application.